-Walmart cashes money orders that were issued at Walmart, for a fee.
+Walmart cashes MoneyGram and Western Union money orders for a fee.
 You can also cash a money order at banks, check-cashing services and certain retailers, including grocery stores.
-Wherever you cash a money order, you’ll need ID to prove you are the lawful recipient.
+Wherever you cash a money order, you’ll need an ID to prove you are the lawful recipient.

-Walmart also offers check-cashing services on a variety of financial instruments, which can be helpful if you are expecting a payment greater than the $1,000 money order limit.
+Walmart also offers check-cashing services on various financial instruments, which can be helpful if you expect a payment exceeding the $1,000 money order limit.
 Walmart will cash any of the following:

 - Cashier’s checks